Barry1/pandoc-kroki-filter/readme.md

 Mermaid section in [the example pdf](example/sample.pdf).
 The bubble for the graph appears, but the text apparently doesn't, for whatever reason.

-To avoid the jank, I recommend you blacklist mermaid diagrams with the `KROKI_DIAGRAM_BLACKLIST` variable, and use my [mermaid filter fork](https://github.com/MyriaCore/pandoc-mermaid-filter) to process mermaid diagrams instead.
+This bug appears to affect pdfs only, which is a shame.
+To avoid the jank, I recommend you blacklist mermaid diagrams with the `KROKI_DIAGRAM_BLACKLIST` variable, and use my [mermaid filter fork](https://github.com/MyriaCore/pandoc-mermaid-filter) to process mermaid diagrams instead, or just try to use a non-pdf format.